 By converting the strength of measured signal into tones of grey in the computer we can create a diagram showing what lies beneath the surface so we can establish which areas we need to excavate.

 The pictures on the right show a resistivity suvey in progress and the graphic below it is a typical survey of a plot of ground 30 meters square.

-As entertaining as they are informative, the society's lectures are held in the ancient hall now used as the music room in Berkhamsted's Collegiate School, monthly from September to April.
+As entertaining as they are informative, the society's lectures are held in the Chapel of the Berkhamsted Collegiate School, in the car park accessed from Castle Street, monthly from September to April.

 Specialist guest speakers cover periods from ancient Egypt to ancient Britain, Roman to Saxon and medieval to Victorian.

 Topics range from specialist techniques to assist in dating and identifying finds to discussions about what archaeologists have learned of the societies and cultures whose artifacts and sites have been discovered.